Motor fuel dispensing facilities fall under which area of electrical classification?

 Prepare for the National Electrical Code (NEC) Articles exam.
 Utilize flashcards and multiple choice questions with explanations.
 Get ready for your exam and achieve success!

 Motor fuel dispensing facilities are specifically addressed in Article 514 of the National Electrical Code (NEC).
-This article provides guidelines regarding the electrical requirements and safety measures necessary to ensure safe operation in areas where flammable liquids are dispensed, such as gasoline stations.
+This article outlines the necessary precautions and electrical requirements for locations where flammable liquids, such as gasoline and diesel fuel, are handled and dispensed.

 Subscribe